 Or do we?

-Another option is to setup and configure the system in a controlled lab environment so you’re sure everything is working and then you know that any issues experienced on site are environmental on site and you can address those with the confidence that the solution works as designed when not interfered with by something else.
+Another option is to set up and configure the system in a controlled lab environment.
+This ensures everything is working.
+Then you know that any issues experienced on site are environmental on site.
+Once that is established, you can address those issues with the confidence that the solution works as designed when not interfered with by something else.

 Add a comment below with a question or let us know which spectrum analyzer you love using?